alice-fit-fee-upgrade/FIT_FC11_firmware/README.md

 ## Remarks
 ### PCB
-The version of the original PCB is MMXXI-V11 and the version of the recreated PCB is FIT v1.1 2024, should be 1.2 probably
+The version of the original PCB is `MMXXI-V11` and the version of the recreated PCB is `FIT v1.1 2024`, should be `v1.2` probably.
+The original PCB firmware responds with hw version `1.1` responds
 ### CLI
 THe commands mentioned in the FCB Manual are not all available on the original PCB firmware.
 The manual is probably newer than the original PCB firmware (which is 1.0) The differences are: